Object-level Geometric Structure Preserving for Natural Image Stitching: Failure cases

+As shown in Fig. \ref{fig_fail1}, OBJ-GSP fails in cases of significant parallax.
+In the perspective of the left image, the corner of the building appears to be obtuse.
+However, based on the inference from the right image, the corner of the building should be a right angle.
+Consequently, the stitching algorithm becomes perplexed, unsure of how to preserve the shape of the house.

-We acknowledge that it's very important to discuss the situations where, Segment Anything Model \cite{sam} fails, leading to the failure of the proposed OBJ-GSP image stitching algorithm.
+In only rare instances OBJ-GSP experiences failures due to the malfunction of SAM \cite{sam}, such as in conditions characterized by inadequate illumination or an exceedingly sparse set of features.
+However, we acknowledge that it's very important to discuss the situations where, Segment Anything Model \cite{sam} fails, leading to the failure of the proposed OBJ-GSP image stitching algorithm.
 Please refer to Fig. \ref{fig_water} and \ref{fig_tree2}.
 In the context of our approach, it is not imperative for the SAM \cite{sam} to achieve precise segmentation of objects containing semantic information.
 SAM need only recognize key object contours and boundaries.
 Therefore, the proposed OBJ-GSP is susceptible to SAM failure only in exceedingly rare instances where features are exceptionally sparse, and objects are highly indistinct.
 Consequently, SAM's failure would impact solely the maintenance term of our structure, leading OBJ-GSP to degrade to the performance level of the GSP \cite{gsp}.
 Simultaneously, we emphasize that SAM's failure would result in the nullification of our structural preservation term, causing OBJ-GSP's performance to regress to that of GSP only under scenarios where SAM proves ineffective.
 In addressing cases involving distortion and misalignment, we posit that mitigation strategies such as global straightening and multi-bend blending, as employed in Autostitch \cite{autostitch}, can be leveraged to alleviate these issues.